18 Things To Do In Everett That Will Change Your Life Forever - Karta.com

 If you’re visiting with kids, it’s an easy win.
 If you’re a grown-up with a soft spot for nostalgia and collectibles?
 Even better.
 Funko HQ isn’t just a store—it’s one of Everett’s most playful attractions.

-18. Easy Escape: Day Trip to Mukilteo Lighthouse Park
+18. Day Trip to Mukilteo Lighthouse Park

 If you’ve got a few extra hours—or just need a quick change of scenery—Mukilteo Lighthouse Park is one of the best things to do near Everett WA.
 It’s only about a 15-minute drive from downtown, but it feels like a whole different world.
 Slower pace, saltier air, and a postcard-perfect view of ferries gliding across Puget Sound.